26 February 2026

 -2-

 The second objection starts with an uncontroversial observation: the earth is populated by complex bodies.
 If selfish genes want to maximize the number of copies in the next generation, and use bodies as temporary vehicles, why do we see highly complex vehicles instead of relatively simple single cells? (bacteria).
 Single cells leave more descendants in shorter time, so more copies of their genes are produced.
 A bacterium can multiply in 30 minutes.
 In contrast, large, complex bodies take longer to grow and leave fewer descendants.
 What a waste of time!
 For example, in the human species, the female is only about 20% of the year fertile; it takes 9 months to grow a baby; it takes about ten years for the newborn to reach sexual maturity, and the number of offspring is significantly smaller compared to mice, flies, bacteria.
-So, the selfish gene theory should predict single cells as the outcome of evolution.
+Why are there eukaryotes at all?
+The selfish gene theory should predict single cells (prokayotes) as the outcome of evolution.

 -3-